octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 <NotificationBar>
   <p>

   As a miner, you might want to try out random NONCE instead of incrementing it.
 As everyone in the world is in competition, anyone with a faster machine would always beat you to it.
-Using random guesses, your chances are proportional to the amount of _hashing power_ you have compared to the rest of the world.
+But when using random guesses, your chances are proportional to the amount of _hashing power_ you have compared to the rest of the world.

   </p>
 </NotificationBar>

 Therefore, mining consists of calculating the hash of a block repeatedly until the validation rule is validated.
 This is why it is possible to create _ASICs_ (Application Specific Integrated Circuit) optimized for mining.
-For Bitcoin, ASICs integrate chips specifically designed to do only SHA256 to find _NONCE_ very quickly [[5]](/blockchain-basics/proof-of-work#references).
+For Bitcoin, ASICs integrate chips specifically designed to do only SHA256 and to find _NONCE_ very quickly [[5]](/blockchain-basics/proof-of-work#references).

-Finally, note that if you try to modify anything in a validated block, it loses its validity because you would change the hash of the block, and you would have to mine the block again to find a new hash starting with "000".
+Finally, note that if you try to modify anything in a validated block, it loses its validity because you change the hash of the block, and you would have to mine the block again to find a new hash starting with "000".

 ## Blockchain
 You now have all the elements to understand what a blockchain is.
 It is simply a list of blocks where each block contains a reference to the previous block: a hash.
 They are, therefore, "chained".
 In fig. 5, you can see that block #2 contains all previously mentioned information in addition to _PREVH_, the hash of the previous block, i.e., the hash of block #1.
 To validate block #2, you have to mine it to find a hash starting with "000"; then this hash is used in "_PREVH_" in block #3, etc.